We can fix Citizens United, one state at a time.

 A Nevada court determined that an elected official had violated Nevada’s ethics statute when he proposed, and voted for, legislation that provided his contributor with a gaming license.

 The court agreed that the elected official would not have done the same for someone who had done him no favors.
 The conviction was upheld unanimously by the U.S. Supreme Court.

 The Supreme Court also upheld a federal statute known as the “Honest Services Act” when an Alaska Legislator, appealed his conviction of violating it.
-The Honest Services Act” simply says that you are entitled to honest services from all of your elected officials, including your US Senator.
+The Honest Services Act” simply says that you are entitled to honest services from all of your public officials, including your US Senator.
 A more recent ruling raised the bar to require proof that something of value has been given to a public official, who, in exchange, used the powers of their office in the making of an official act, such as a vote or the execution of a contract for the benefit of the giver.

 Bottom line, the Supreme Court signaled that they will uphold legislation enacted to prevent local, state and federal elected officials from repaying contributors through official acts that deliver valuable favors, and they have signaled that elected officials can be barred from voting when they have conflicts.
 We believe that the legislative language below meets both of the Court’s new standards.

 Voters in 23 states can enact legislation by initiative.
 Large population states like California require several million dollars to collect enough signatures to put an issue on their ballot.
 In Small population states like Alaska, Montana, Idaho, Wyoming, North Dakota, and South Dakota, it costs between one and two hundred thousand dollars.
 If enough of our elected officials are forced by their home states to end their practice of repaying contributors from state and federal treasuries, they will soon demand their colleagues end the practice as well.